andreashaggstrom89/Portfolio/README.md

 257 Things

 This is an image classification project using transfer learning techniques.
 One of the top performing models in the Imagenet competition (ILSVRC) is used to classify images on new data and classes.
-This is done by replacing and training the top layer while remaining all other weights that was trained on Imagenet frozen.
+The model is the convolutional neural network InceptionV3 with a fully connected layer with 2048 units and 50% dropout followed by an output layer with 257 units according to the new classes.
+The top layer is replaced and trained while remaining all other weights that was trained on Imagenet frozen.
 This method preserves the original model's strong ability to detect features in images and transfer the predictive power to new tasks, commonly known as transfer learning.

 The new top layer only needed to be trained for 20 epochs on a little more than 27,000 images to reach an accuracy of 84%.
 This is a lot less computational time needed compared to training the model from scratch.
 Also, the training dataset did not need to be so large compared to Imagenet with millions of images that the base model was originally trained on.